Interstate 79: Pennsylvania

-I-79 enters Pennsylvania after leaving West Virginia University in Morgantown, West Virginia.
-South of Washington, I-79 traverses the mostly rural Greene County area.
+I-79 enters Pennsylvania from Morgantown, West Virginia.
+South of Washington, it traverses mostly rural Greene County.

 Between milemarkers 34 and 38, I-79 overlaps I-70 in the Washington area before heading north toward Pittsburgh.

 I-79 is carried over the Ohio River by the Neville Island Bridge, approximately 8 mi northwest of Pittsburgh.

+I-279 merges into I-79 in Franklin Park, just south of Wexford between mile markers 71 and 72.

 The freeway into Pittsburgh requires drivers to use I-376 while I-79 completely bypasses the city.
 Beyond the Pittsburgh area, I-79 traverses more rural areas in Butler, Lawrence, Mercer, Crawford, and Erie counties before arriving at its termination point in Erie.
-In Erie, I-90 provides an important connection from I-79 to Buffalo, New York, and the Canadian border.
+In Erie, I-90 connects from I-79 to Buffalo, New York, and the Canadian border.

 Around milemarker 100 on the northbound side are two ghost ramps that were specifically built for the Boy Scouts of America in order to have access to Moraine State Park without having to travel on US 422 for the 1973 and 1977 National Scout Jamborees, which were held at Moraine.
 The ramps were permanently closed after the 1977 event but remain visible under encroaching vegetation.

-I-79 was completely rebuilt in the Pittsburgh area in the early 1990s.

 History

 The Pennsylvania General Assembly authorized the Pennsylvania Turnpike Commission to build two extensions in the 1950s.
-The Northwestern Extension, authorized in 1953, was to stretch from the main Pennsylvania Turnpike north to Erie and would have included a lateral connection between Ohio and New York (later built as I-90).
-The Southwestern Extension, authorized in 1955, was to run south from the main line near Pittsburgh to West Virginia, connecting there with an extension of the West Virginia Turnpike.
-Except for the section between Washington and the Pittsburgh area, which was included as part of I-70, the first portion of I-79 to be added to the plans was north from Pittsburgh to Erie, along the US 19 corridor.
+The Northwestern Extension, authorized in 1953, was to stretch from the main Pennsylvania Turnpike north to Erie and would have included a lateral connection between Ohio and New York, what was later built as I-90.
+The Southwestern Extension, authorized in 1955, was to run south from the main line near Pittsburgh to West Virginia, where it connects with an extension of the West Virginia Turnpike.
+Except for the section between Washington and Greater Pittsburgh, which was included as part of I-70, the first portion of I-79 to be added to the plans was north from Pittsburgh to Erie, along the US 19 corridor.

 In September 1955, two short urban portions were designated: